 Getting to the entrance of the base maybe a bit tricky, for the area under the administration of Zeithain covers an extensive part of the local countryside, so if targeted with ‘Zeithain’ your nav will probably point in the middle of nowhere and pretty far from the base.

 A time-saving way to reach the place is as follows.
 Start from the junction between the N.98 and N.169, located east of a small town.
 Take to the north on the N.169.
 The road goes off with a gentle bend to the right immediately after the junction.
 Then it becomes straight, and you will have a fuel station to your right, and a road departing to the left – ‘An der borntelle’ is the name of the road.
-Take it as it goes straight northwest for less than half a mile, until a sharp bend to the left.
+Take it as it goes straight northwest for less than half a mile, till a sharp bend to the left.
 At the level of the bend, a smaller road – ‘Abendrothstrasse’ – goes off abruptly to the right.
 Take it, and again less than 0.5 miles ahead the road splits in two, the main road going slightly to the left.
 Leave the main road and keep going straight.
 You will see a gate and a wall to your right.
 This is the entrance to the former training base.
 I skip providing any further details about how to move on from there, for as I have explained I realized this is probably an actively managed private property.
 Visiting and taking pictures may take 15 to 30 minutes.

-This sleepy town, most famous for sports than for everything else, may be interesting for the location, very close to Zeithain – see description above – and for the presence of one of the remaining statues of Lenin in the former GDR.
+This sleepy town, mostly famous for sports than for everything else, may be interesting for the location, very close to Zeithain – see description above – and for the presence of one of the remaining statues of Lenin in the former GDR.
 This statue is part of the local Soviet cemetery.
 Such cemeteries are not so rare and scattered over the immense territory conquered by the Soviets in Europe during WWII.
 Besides fallen soldiers buried in war cemeteries, due to the great number of Soviet troopers and their relatives in the GDR, I guess it was not uncommon for them to be buried abroad.

 The cemetery is still maintained today, and the statue still looked after as a part of it.
 This makes it pretty uncommon, for all other statues of Lenin in the GDR have been removed or abandoned.
 There is clearly some controversy about its placement in a public park in a town of today’s Germany, so it is possible the monument will be relocated at some point in history.
 For now, together with the ‘Socialist housing’ right behind it in the background of the cemetery, the monument makes for an unusual picture – a Soviet-style ‘postcard from the GDR’.